-- 14.1 The Head will be responsible for identifying all equipment / plant needing maintenance. - 14.2 The Headwill be responsible for ensuring effective maintenance procedures are drawn up and implemented. - 14.3 Any defects or problems found with plant / equipment should be reported to The Head and the plant / equipment should be immediately taken out of use until it has been made safe. - 14.4 The H&S Officer will check that new plant and equipment meets health and safety standards before it is purchased. - 14.5 We will ensure that employees are provided with suitable personal protective equipment where risks to their health and safety cannot be controlled in other ways. - 14.6 We will ensure that employees use personal protective equipment correctly and are provided with adequate instructions and / or training on how to use it safely.
+- 14.1 The Health and Safety Officer will be responsible for identifying all equipment / plant needing maintenance. - 14.2 The Health and Safety Officer will be responsible for ensuring effective maintenance procedures are drawn up and implemented. - 14.3 Any defects or problems found with plant / equipment should be reported to The Head and the plant / equipment should be immediately taken out of use until it has been made safe. - 14.4 The H&S Officer will check that new plant and equipment meets health and safety standards before it is purchased. - 14.5 We will ensure that employees are provided with suitable personal protective equipment where risks to their health and safety cannot be controlled in other ways. - 14.6 We will ensure that employees use personal protective equipment correctly and are provided with adequate instructions and / or training on how to use it safely.